OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 Major organisations in the FLOSS space include the UK's [Software Sustainability Institute](https://www.software.ac.uk/),

+### For individual projects

+Within OSS projects, there are typically three main formal roles:

+* Maintainer;
+* Contributor; and
+* Committer.

+A *maintainer* is a user with 'commit' access to implement suggested changes to the project.
+They have responsibility for the direction and improvement of the project.
+A *contributor* is someone who directly adds value to the project through issue resolution, code writing, or even external activities such as communications and event organisation.
+A *committer* is someone who can make 'commits' to the project (see [Task 1](Task_1.Rmd)).

+Typically, roles are made public through either the README file, a Contributors file, or a separate team page for the project.

 ## Existing platforms and tools for Open Source Software <a name="Platforms"></a>